pragmatic-search/Software_engineering_asg_2/README.md

 # Software_engineering_asg_2
 ### a practical way of learning git
-a new and exciting journey
+a new and exciting journey.